Filesystem

 #

-Returns a structure whose fields contain information about the file.
-The structure fields are listed below.
+Return a structure whose fields contain information about the file.
+If multiple arguments are given, they are joined by joinpath.

 desc |